-The planer is supplied with blades mounted in the cutterhead, and the infeed and outfeed rollers pre-adjusted to the correct heights.
+The planer is supplied with cutting inserts mounted in the cutterhead, and the infeed and outfeed rollers pre-adjusted to the correct heights.
 The feed rate (the rate at which the workpiece travels through the planer) is automatic, but will vary slightly depending on the depth of cut and type of wood.
 To feed the workpiece:

-1. Align the work perpendicular to the rollercase so that the work feeds through the planer straight, making sure that the board is traveling in the same direction as the grain and that you are only planing either side or face grain.
+- 1. Align the work perpendicular to the rollercase so that the work feeds through the planer straight, making sure that the board is traveling in the same direction as the grain and that you are only planing either side or face grain.
 Boards longer than 24" should have additional support from free-standing material stands.
-Position the workpiece with the face to be planed on top.

-2. Raise / lower rollercase to produce the depth of cut desired.

-3. Stand on the side of the planer.
-Do not stand directly in front or behind the planer.

-4. Turn the planer ON and direct the board into the planer.
+Position the workpiece with the face to be planed on top. - 2.
+Raise / lower rollercase to produce the depth of cut desired. - 3.
+Stand on the side of the planer.
+Do not stand directly in front or behind the planer. - 4.
+Turn the planer ON and direct the board into the planer.
 Gently slide workpieces into the infeed side of the planer until the infeed roller advances the workpiece.
-Let go of the workpiece and allow the automatic feed to advance the board through the planer.

-5. Do not push or pull on workpiece.
+Let go of the workpiece and allow the automatic feed to advance the board through the planer. - 5.
+Do not push or pull on workpiece.
 Catch the planed lumber by grasping it in same manner as it was fed as it comes out the back side.
 Make sure not to stand directly behind the planer while catching fed lumber.
 Do not grasp any portion of board which has not gone past the outfeed roller

-MARNING!
+WARNING!
 To avoid risk of injury due to kickback, do not stand directly in line with the front or rear of planer.

 6. Repeat as needed.
+The planer has two return rollers on top so an assistant can easily pass the work back to the operator.
 Keep in mind that multiple shallow cuts result in smoother surfaces than a single deeper cut.